massoncheg/forgejo-docs/docs/user/actions/actions.md

 [Take a look at the example](https://code.forgejo.org/forgejo/end-to-end/src/branch/main/actions/example-local-action/).

+The action is taken from a local directory, from the perspective of the runner.
+This means you will typically need to have a checkout action before being able to use a local action.

 ## Creating your own actions

 It is fairly simple to create your own actions.
 An action is really just a directory with an `action.yml` in it.
 There are three types of actions, `node`, `docker` and `composite`.